Sustainability / Governance Information Security / Information Management

 System for Maintaining Information Security and Responding to Security Incidents

-To ensure compliance with our Information Systems Security Policy, Daicel has established a system for maintaining information security and responding to security incidents by appointing a supervisor or person in charge in every Daicel department and Group company under the chief information security officer (CISO).
+To ensure compliance with our Information Systems Security Policy, Daicel has established a system for maintaining information security and responding to security incidents.
+The Executive Officer responsible for the Information Systems Departments serves as the overall supervisor and the head of the Information Systems Departments serves as the company-wide information security supervisor.
+A supervisor or person in charge of security is also appointed in every Daicel department and at each Group company.

-An information security control team has been set up in the Information System Department to execute tasks such as managing normal information security operations and direct instructions/supports to the departments and IT asset owner faced with security incidents.
+An information security control team has been set up in the Information System Department to execute tasks such as managing normal information security operations and direct instructions/supports to the departments and system administrators faced with security incidents.

 System for Maintaining Information Security and Responding to Security Incidents